"Truth must necessarily be stranger than fiction, for fiction is the creation of the human mind and therefore congenial to it."

 - The film also neglects to mention that the Spartans were just as much of a genocidal, perverse faction as the Nazis.
 Some sources even claim they were worse.
 Of course, the ending reveals the whole thing was in-universe propaganda with an Unreliable Narrator for the Spartan's own benefit.

 - Saturday Morning Breakfast Cereal goes out of its way to disprove this, using a variant on the proof that there is no greatest positive integer.
-Basically, take the strangest thing that exists in reality, then add a monkey with Hitler's face to it to get something even stranger, yet fictional.
+Basically, take the strangest thing that exists in reality, then add a monkey dressed as Hitler to it to get something even stranger, yet fictional.

 - Obviously, the events of the film Apollo 13 actually happened.
 But what they don't mention is that there were several additional malfunctions, and one or two of the events mentioned in passing in the movie were actually critical problems in reality.
 There were removed/downsized because, yes, producers thought no one would believe it.